An edge-of-your-seat novel from the phenomenal Sophie Hannah.

 Blissfully intricate . . .
 As usual I tried to guess the solution, failed utterly and decided simply to enjoy the white-knuckle ride; this is a writer who gets right into the heads of her characters. - Saga

 Sophie Hannah is an internationally bestselling crime fiction writer, translated into 34 languages and published in 51 countries.
 Her psychological thriller The Carrier won the Specsavers National Book Award for Crime Thriller of the Year in 2013.
-Sophie has written the first new Hercule Poirot mysteries since Agatha Christie's death, which have been national and international bestsellers.
+Sophie is the author of the bestselling Poirot continuation mysteries.
 The Point of Rescue and The Other Half Lives have been adapted for television as Case Sensitive, starring Olivia Williams and Darren Boyd.
 Sophie is also a bestselling poet who has been shortlisted for the TS Eliot award.
-Her poetry is studied at GCSE and A-level throughout the UK.
+Her poetry is studied at GCSE and A-level.
 Sophie is an Honorary Fellow of Lucy Cavendish College, Cambridge.
-She lives in Cambridge with her husband, two children and dog.
+She lives in Cambridge with her family.